 Here is our selection of the top attractions and things to do in Uganda.
 We will mention some attractions in the cities, countryside, and protected areas then mention some tours for the area or travel bloggers who have visited these areas to give their own opinion.

 Gorilla Watching in Bwindi National Park

-A main reason to visit Uganda from a nature perspective is to see the incredible mountain gorillas, which are only found in this region.
+A main reason to visit Uganda from a nature perspective is to enjoy incredible mountain gorilla tours in Africa.
+The gorillas are only found in this region.
 Mountain gorillas differ from their lowland cousins as their fur is thicker and adapted to the colder temperature at high altitude.

 Gorillas live in groups of around 10 individuals and are led by the most powerful silverback with the rest of the group comprising females and younger males.
 The silverback makes important decisions for the group and protects them from danger.

 To see these animals, you can enjoy gorilla tours from Kisoro, which is about 460 kilometres (290 mi) from the capital city of Kampala.
 Kisoro is located in a fantastic area of Uganda and is in the African Great Lakes region.
 This is where the African continent is slowly splitting apart revealing the beautiful lake scenery.
 Because of the incredible landscape, many people refer to this part of the continent as the Switzerland of Africa.Entebbe, Uganda, AfricaPrice per person from $Visit the incredible Bwindi Impenetrable Forest in Uganda.
 Explore the mountainous landscape at the More info